Forthcoming events and activities:

-Your Home, Your Move – try these workout/ blogs to support you staying active and healthy at home.
-See new content every Monday, Wednesday and Friday including:
+Your Home, Your Move – Try workouts and read blog articles to support you staying active and healthy at home.
+Content includes: HIIT workouts, cardio workouts, Pilates, yoga and postural and mobility exercises.

-- Perfect posture?
-If you're working on a computer during the day try these postural exercises demonstrated by Sport and Physical Activity or the exercises on guidance sheets attached to the Health and Safety advice.
+Perfect posture?
+If you're working on a computer during the day try these postural exercises demonstrated by Sport and Physical Activity.

-- Free remote Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
-The University’s Quit Smoking coach can give you support, remotely, and can also mail out Nicotine Replacement Treatment or Champix.
+Free remote Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
+The University’s Quit Smoking coach can help you with remote support and advice.

 5 ways to improve your sleep recommended by Lucy Alderman from The Edge.

 It’s official Walking is good for both our physical and mental health.
 As well as being one of most popular physical activities in the world, it is a cost free, gentle, low-impact activity that does not require special training or equipment, and can fit around our daily schedules.

 Here are 5 tips from the Get Out, Get Active team to help increase your step count:

 - Join one of the GOGA Step Challenges - join the upcoming BRIT Virtual Distance Challenge week commencing 10 May to encourage you to get your steps in.